redromnon/HeroicBashLauncher/README.md

 ### Running the Program
 Execute the program by simply double-clicking the **HeroicBashLancher** executable.
 You should be greeted by the _Process Finished_ dialog at the end.

+Using the Heroic Games Launcher **AppImage**?
+Make sure to [read this.](https://github.com/redromnon/HeroicBashLauncher/wiki/FAQ#why-are-my-games-not-launching-i-use-heroic-via-appimage)

 ### Running Games
 You can run your game by executing the game's launch file using the terminal like ```./RocketLeague.sh```.
 Or using your preferred game launcher/manager, just point the executable path to the game's launch file (`~/HeroicBashLauncher/GameFiles/RocketLeague.sh`).
 Simple!